Hydrometallurgy: Solvent extraction

-In the solvent extraction a mixture of an extractant in a diluent is used to extract a metal from one phase to another.
-In solvent extraction this mixture is often referred to as the "organic" because the main constituent (diluent) is some type of oil.
+In the solvent extraction a mixture of an extractant in a solvent (sometimes called a diluent) is used to extract a metal ions from one phase to another.
+In solvent extraction this mixture is often referred to as the "organic" because the main constituent (diluent) is some type of hydrocarbon derivative.
+Di(2-ethylhexyl)phosphoric acid (the extractant) and tributyl phosphate (the diluent) are used for the liquid–liquid extraction from aqueous solutions.
+The combination of di(2-ethylhexyl)phosphoric acid and tributyl phosphate are also used in nuclear reprocessing.

-The PLS (pregnant leach solution) is mixed to emulsification with the stripped organic and allowed to separate.
-The metal will be exchanged from the PLS to the organic they are modified.
-The resulting streams will be a loaded organic and a raffinate.
-When dealing with electrowinning, the loaded organic is then mixed to emulsification with a lean electrolyte and allowed to separate.
-The metal will be exchanged from the organic to the electrolyte.
-The resulting streams will be a stripped organic and a rich electrolyte.
-The organic stream is recycled through the solvent extraction process while the aqueous streams cycle through leaching and electrowinning processes respectively.

 Ion exchange

-Chelating agents, natural zeolite, activated carbon, resins, and liquid organics impregnated with chelating agents are all used to exchange cations or anions with the solution.
-Selectivity and recovery are a function of the reagents used and the contaminants present.
+Chelating agents, natural zeolite, activated carbon, ion exchange resins, and liquid organics impregnated with chelating agents are all used to exchange cations or anions with the solution.

 Metal recovery

-Metal recovery is the final step in a hydrometallurgical process.
-Metals suitable for sale as raw materials are often directly produced in the metal recovery step.
-Sometimes, however, further refining is required if ultra-high purity metals are to be produced.
-The primary types of metal recovery processes are electrolysis, gaseous reduction, and precipitation.
+Metal recovery is the final step in a hydrometallurgical process, in which metals suitable for sale as raw materials are produced.
+Sometimes, however, further refining is needed to produce ultra-high purity metals.
+The main types of metal recovery processes are electrolysis, gaseous reduction, and precipitation.
 For example, a major target of hydrometallurgy is copper, which is conveniently obtained by electrolysis.
-Cu2+ ions reduce at mild potentials, leaving behind other contaminating metals such as Fe2+ and Zn2+.
+Cu2+ ions are reduced to Cu metal at low potentials, leaving behind contaminating metal ions such as Fe2+ and Zn2+.